-3.3.3Addressing the tax treatment of conversions of debt into equity and the artificial repayment of debt
+3.3.3 Addressing the tax treatment of conversions of debt into equity and the artificial repayment of debt

-(Main reference: sections 19, 19A, 19B and paragraph 12A of the Eighth Schedule to the Act: clauses 30, 31 and 68 of the Draft Bill)
+(Main reference: section 19and paragraph 12A of the Eighth Schedule to the Act: clauses 32and 70)

 One of the mechanisms of settling a debt is the conversion of debt owed by a company into equity in that company.
 For example, a debt may be settled by a debtor by the issue of shares in the debtor company where the market value of the shares reflects the face value of the debt.
 This type of debt settlement is usually entered into in respect of loans advanced to the company by the controlling shareholder of that company with the objective of assisting subsidiaries in financial distress to attain a healthy financial position.
 The 2017 Draft TLAB makes provision for the conversion of debt into equity, provided that the debtor and the creditor are companies that form part of the same group of companies.
 However, in order to ensure that this provision is not abused, it is proposed that any interest that was previously allowed as a deduction by the borrower in respect of that debt be recouped in the hands of the borrower, to the extent that such interest was not subject to normal tax in the hands of the creditor.
 In addition, where the creditor company and the debtor company cease to form part of the same group of companies within 6 years of the debt conversion, a deemed reduction amount is triggered.